mishapadidar/alpha_particle_opt/lab_notebook.md

 # Lab Notebook

-## Questions for Matt

 ## TODO:
-- implement OpenMP tracing for parallelism.
 - write a MNH solver that can handle sim failures
 - Implement SAA option for sampling routine
 - Implement StoMADS